greenbes/best-practice-docs/engineering/best-practices-python.md

 - Names should be descriptive and meaningful.
 - Avoid single-letter names except for counters or iterators.
 - Use English names for all identifiers.
+- Each `Class` definition should be in a separate file
+- Prefer `map`, `reduce`, and `filter` for list processing
+- Prefer `itertools` iteration and looping instead of python comprehensions
+- The maximum file length is 500 lines.
+If a file is longer than 500 lines, refactor it and consider splitting into multiple files

 ### Specific Conventions